From the Desk of Clearissa’s Command Center/Avon Diva

 For sensitive skin: Opt for moisturizers designed for sensitive skin types.
 Typically, these don’t have fragrances or dyes, which can irritate skin.
 Also, make sure that your moisturizer has an SPF to protect you from UV rays, which tend to thin out the dermis, trigger the appearance of free radicals and increase the likelihood of allergy attacks for sensitive skin.

 You can get more information about moisturizers for all skin types at my Avon website.
 Remember all skin types need moisture.
-This is a step you should not skip and you need to make sure you moisturize every time you cleanse and tone your skin and at least twice daily.
+This is a step you should not skip and you need to make sure you moisturize every time you cleanse and tone your skin and that should be at least twice daily.